 Some pros add a little water to the mud before the final coat (but never more than the equivalent of one pint of water to a five-gallon bucket).

-Let the compound dry thoroughly.

-Sand the dried compound, but avoid the temptation to over-sand.
+Let the compound dry thoroughly, then sand the dried compound.
+Avoid the temptation to over-sand, as it is easy to sand down into the tape.
 If the finish doesn't quite meet the smoothness test, don’t be afraid to apply another thin layer.